 A circular urban design

-Let’s analyze a station, which we can consider as a node in the metro network.
-The main flow in the interchange is the people who arrive through the interchanges (the tracks and, on them, the convoys).
-At the station, people come across a discontinuity: we have to get off the train to continue our journey by another means of transport (or by taking another train).
-At that moment, the people in the convoy, who are traveling in it in a highly organized state (and, hence, with low-entropy), become slightly disordered.
-Some wander in search of the exit, others entertain themselves to chat in a huddle, others stop at shop windows, and the luckiest ones will be hugging some relative or friend.
+Let’s take a closer look at a metro station, which serves as a node in the urban network.
+The main flow here consists of people arriving via various connections (the tracks and the trains on them).
+At the station, passengers face a disruption: they need to get off the train to continue their journey by another means (or by switching to another train).
+At this point, the passengers, who were in a highly organized state (low entropy) on the train, become a bit disordered.
+Some wander in search of the exit, others stop to chat, some browse shop windows, and the luckiest ones reunite with friends or family.

 Making cities energy-wise

-This way of proceeding, which thus exposed seems like overwhelming common sense, is not always adopted in urban planning practice.
-On too many occasions, instead of promoting the traditional market square, where the exchange of goods and money spontaneously take place, shopping centers are set up on the outskirts, with the consequent extra cost in terms of energy, capital and time.
-We find a similar contradiction in many housing policies, which expel people from a more attractive center (in the double sense of gravitation and desire) to live in those suburbs “where nothing ever (or rarely) happens”.
+This approach, which might seem like common sense when laid out like this, isn’t always adopted in urban planning.
+Too often, instead of promoting traditional market squares where the spontaneous exchange of goods and money takes place, shopping centers are built on the outskirts, leading to extra costs in terms of energy, capital, and time.
+Similarly, many housing policies push people from vibrant city centers (attractive both in terms of activity and desirability) to suburbs where “nothing ever (or rarely) happens.”

-However, when we talk about the energy that moves the city, it is convenient not to think only of electrons.
-Energy takes many forms, and not all of them are obvious.
-Fortunately, by scrutinizing the data produced by our digital footprint in the city, today there are techniques to locate these cyclical flows of energy that will improve the chances that urban projects are efficient, last, and take longer to begin to decline.
-We will see it more in depth in the next article.
+However, when we talk about the energy that powers a city, we shouldn’t just think about electrons.
+Energy comes in many forms, and not all are obvious.
+Fortunately, by analyzing the data from our digital footprint in the city, we now have techniques to identify these cyclical energy flows.
+This improves the chances that urban projects will be efficient, sustainable, and slower to decline.

 Article published under Creative Commons free culture license.
 Some rights reserved.